sgasser94/sgasser94/README.md

 # Hi there 👋 I'm Sam, nice to meet you!

-## I'm a fullstack software engineer located in Seattle, WA.
+## I'm a Software Engineer at Microsoft, located in Seattle, WA.

 ### Connect with me: